SASG-DA: Sparse-Aware Semantic-Guided Diffusion Augmentation For Myoelectric Gesture Recognition: Further Analysis and Discussion

-We further explore the effect of the size and diversity of the synthetic samples on model performance.
-To this end, we systematically increase the size of the synthetic dataset to 1×, 2×, 3×, and 4× the size of the original training set.
+We further explore the effect of the augmented size and sensitivity of the synthetic samples on model performance.
+To this end, we systematically increase the size of the synthetic dataset to 0.5×, 1×, 2×, 3×, and 4× the size of the original training set.
 As shown in Fig.~\ref{size}, experiments on both DB7 and DB4 demonstrate that the classification accuracy improves monotonically with the growth of synthetic data.
-Specifically, for DB7, we observe consistent gains from +8.54\% to +9.88\% compared to the baseline when enlarging the synthetic set.
-A similar trend is seen on DB4, where the accuracy steadily rises from +8.80\% to +9.92\% above the baseline.
+Specifically, for DB7, we observe consistent gains from +6.45\% to +9.88\% compared to the baseline when enlarging the synthetic set.
+A similar trend is seen on DB4, where the accuracy steadily rises from +6.95\% to +9.92\% above the baseline.
 These results suggest that expanding the size and diversity of synthetic samples contributes to more robust model generalization.
+Furthermore, the consistent improvement indicates low sensitivity to the augmentation ratio, suggesting that our method preserves faithfulness to the real data distribution while providing beneficial diversity, without noticeable performance degradation within the tested range.